spectras/toys/README.md

 * **cubes** is the classical rotating cube demo, using modern OpenGL (shaders&buffers).
 * **template-c-cmake** is a C project sample, showing how to structure a simple build environment using CMake.
+* **template-python** is a python project sample with all boilerplate: unit tests, documentation generation, linter and packaging.

 Each directory in this repository is completely independent from the others.
 The only reason they are together is convenience.